yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

     (2 rows)
     ```

-3. Search for movies recommendation one more time using the [YugaPlus application UI](http://localhost:3000/).
+3. Search for movie recommendations one more time using the [YugaPlus UI](http://localhost:3000/).

 <ul class="nav nav-tabs-alt nav-tabs-yb">
   <li>